 - 3. Section B.4 Representative to Conservation Ontario Council Currently the Authority appoints by annual Resolution the Chair, Vice Chair (proposed to change the title to Vice-Chair in the proposed By-law to be consistent with the Act) and Chief Executive Officer as Voting Delegate, First Alternate and Second Alternate, respectively, to Conservation Ontario.
 Conservation Ontario requires either an annual resolution or appointment by the By-law of these positions.
-Staff recommends this appointment procedure be established in the By-law to eliminate the need for annual reporting on this procedural matter. - 4.
-Section B.11 Advisory Boards and Other Committees In this section, the instances when advisory boards and committees shall follow the rules of procedure of the Board of Directors and the draft By-law are clearly laid out, whereas under current practice Terms of Reference for such committees were individualized by advisory board without clear governance direction. - 5.
+Staff recommends this appointment procedure be included in the By-law to eliminate the need for annual reporting on this procedural matter. - 4.
+Section B.11 Advisory Boards and Other Committees In this section, the instances when advisory boards and committees shall follow the rules of procedure of the Board of Directors and the draft By-law are clearly laid out, whereas under current practice Terms of Reference for such committees were individualized by advisory boards without clear governance direction. - 5.
 Section B.12 Remuneration of Board Members The amended Act removed the requirement for Board Members remuneration to be approved by the Ontario Municipal Board, but with this change the Act is unclear on the ability to pay remuneration to Members.
-As a not-for-profit organization that has never received Ontario Public Guardian and Trustee (PGT) approval to provide compensation to Board Members, it is TRCA staff's current understanding that TRCA does not have the ability to pay Board Members remuneration.
-The legal advice received to date on this matter is if the Board Members would like to receive remuneration, then TRCA should contact the PGT for permission to do so.
-Further, the By-law recommends that advisory board members not be eligible for remuneration, and expands on what expenses are eligible for reimbursement from the current allowances, subject to identified approvals. - Section B.13 Records Retention It is now a requirement of the Act to state records retention policies in the By-law.
-As such, staff has included the requirement that TRCA shall keep, retain and protect full and accurate records in accordance with TRCA's Records Management policy and the Municipal Freedom of Information and Protection of Privacy Act. - Section B.14 Records Available to the Public The Act has a requirement to make records available to the public, subject to the Municipal Freedom of Information and Protection of Personal Privacy Act (MFIPPA).
-TRCA is in compliance with the Act in this regard, and now such actions are documented in the draft By-law. - 8.
+As a not-for-profit organization that has never received Ontario Public Guardian and Trustee (PGT) approval to provide remuneration to Board Members, it is TRCA staff's current understanding that TRCA may not have the ability to pay Board Members remuneration and the Ontario Auditor General is currently assessing the issue of remuneration of Board Members by conservation authorities.
+Based on this ongoing exploration, staff will report back upon completion with recommendations for remuneration.
+Further, the By-law recommends that advisory board members not be eligible for remuneration, and expands on what expenses are eligible for reimbursement from the current allowances, subject to identified approvals. - 6.
+Section B.13 Records Retention It is now a requirement of the Act to state records retention policies in the By-law.
+As such, staff has included the requirement that TRCA shall keep, retain and protect full and accurate records in accordance with TRCA's Records Management policy and the Municipal Freedom of Information and Protection of Privacy Act. - 7.
+Section B.14 Records Available to the Public The Act has a requirement to make records available to the public, subject to the Municipal Freedom of Information and Protection of Personal Privacy Act (MFIPPA).
+TRCA is in compliance with the Act in this regard, and now such requirements are more clearly documented in the draft By-law. - 8.
 Section B.15 By-law Review The Act requires regular review of the By-law to ensure it remains current and relevant.
-TRCA staff recommends this review be conducted at a minimum of every five years. - Section B.16 Enforcement of By-law and Policies Currently the Rules of Conduct are silent on how to handle situations when a Board Member does not adhere to their duties as outlined.
+TRCA staff recommends this review be conducted at a minimum of every five years. - 9.
+Section B.16 Enforcement of By-law and Policies Currently the Rules of Conduct are silent on how to handle situations when a Board Member does not adhere to their duties as outlined.
 This section provides a mechanism for enforcing the By-law, and the procedures to be undertaken to investigate any reported breach.
-This provides greater clarity to staff and Board Members on duty of care and responsibilities.
+This new section provides greater clarity to staff and Board Members on duty of care and responsibilities.